webprofusion/anvil/docs/README.md

 # Certes
+## The project is a slight fork of https://github.com/fszlin/certes with packaging updates

 Certes is an [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) client runs on .NET 4.5+ and .NET Standard 2.0+, supports ACME v2 and wildcard certificates.